1owkeyme/fastapi-clean-architecture-example/README.md

 6. Navigate to `http://localhost:4343/docs` and explore

-Default admin username and password are set in `.env.example`
+Default admin username and password are set in `./.env.example`

 7. (Optional) Clean up everything in case of using `docker-compose.postgres.yml`